cheparity/element-tiptap-vue3/README.md

 <h3 align="center">Element Tiptap Editor</h3>

+**NOTE** This is the version folk by Niyuta, the special version for competition.

 A WYSIWYG rich-text editor using [tiptap](https://github.com/ueberdosis/tiptap) and [Element Plus](https://github.com/element-plus/element-plus) for Vue3

 that's easy to use, friendly to developers, fully extensible and clean in design.